Crossroads Center for Children serves children with a diagnosis within the Autism spectrum, along with peers with no disability, and their families.

 Crossroads Center for Children utilizes Applied Behavior Analysis (ABA) as the treatment philosophy and approach to autism intervention.

-Noted as the only method for which empirical research has validated success, procedures based on ABA are used to increase skills across all areas of development.
+Noted as one of the only methods for which empirical research has validated success, procedures based on ABA are used to increase skills across all areas of development.

 The school provides a continuum of services across intensity and level of integration, resulting in the most effective mix of services to meet the individual needs of the child.